 When we got there and we were ordering I asked them if they wouldn’t please share a toasted sandwich instead of a whole one each.
 They revolted.
 So I decided to get them one each.
 Normally I’d have said “No,” because I knew they wouldn’t eat it all.
 Me saying “No” would only have resulted in some kind of scene or tantrum and I quite frankly was not up for that.
 As I predicted they didn’t eat any of it so we brought it home as take-away.
 In my head I consoled the control freak side of me by telling myself that at least I won’t have to cook or prepare lunch and quite possibly even dinner!
 Win, win!
 Apart from the empty pocket!

 I let them play for a couple of hours.
 I did some blogging and Instagramming.

-In the evening they watched a little more TV and when it was bed time, they just went to bed, although they’ve always been really good at bedtime.
+In the evening they watched a little more TV and when it was bedtime they just went to bed, no arguing, although they’ve always been really good at bedtime.

 It’s the holidays now, so on most days there is no routine, no rush, no “hurry up”, “get in the car”, “get out the car”, “hurry up and eat”.
-During term time, some days are so busy, here there and everywhere that I feel like I’m either pushing them along, or dragging them along.
+During term time, some days are so busy.
+We are here, there and everywhere and I feel like I’m either pushing them along, or dragging them along.
 I’m certainly not a perfect mom.
-I get stressed and I know that when I am stressed I yell.
+I get stressed and I know that when I am stressed I yell, just another symptom of anxiety.
 When I yell, they yell, or worse … they balk at every request I make of them.

-Whilst I’m not claiming to have reinvented the wheel or had some kind of epiphany, I am going to make more of an effort to maintain this sense of relaxed calm, and use this holiday time together before school starts to recharge all our batteries.
+Whilst I’m not claiming to have reinvented the wheel, I am going to make more of an effort to maintain this sense of relaxed calm, and use this holiday time together before school starts to recharge all our batteries.